-Note that PDEPAs do not require holding limits.
+As noted, PDEPAs do not require holding limits.
 This may be another attractive feature that makes customers prefer the PDE over the DE: The PDE, unlike the DE, can serve as an unrestricted store of value.
-Banks would also be free to allow positive PDE holdings for companies (for which a DE holding limit of zero has been suggested): As long as banks have or can acquire sufficient reserves, no limit on PDE holdings must be imposed.
+Banks would also be free to allow positive PDE holdings for companies (for which a DE holding limit of zero has been suggested): As long as banks have or can acquire sufficient reserves, no limit on PDE holdings must be imposed - and DE holding limits may well turn out to be obsolete if PDEs strictly dominate DEs in terms of returns.